mgbrian/tradr/README.md

     - Allow socket connections.
     - Disable _Read Only_ mode.
     - Get the Socket Port number and add it to the `env.py` file generated in the install step.
 Note that there will usually be two different port numbers for Live and Paper Trading mode.
 Update it when you change modes.
+      - **IMPORTANT**: To sync orders made/updated in the IB UI (TWS), set Client ID in `env.py` to "0".
+If set to any other number, only orders made from the app (either programmatically or through the web UI) are visible.
     - Detailed reference article [here](https://interactivebrokers.github.io/tws-api/initial_setup.html).

     - **TWS**